This delicious Asian salmon is quickly broiled and coated with a flavorful soy sauce, honey, and garlic glaze.

 I broil the salmon in this recipe because it's the quickest method.

 No!
 That's the beauty of this recipe and why it's so easy and quick.
-Rather than marinating it, I cook it, make the sauce, and combine the two into a flavorful dish.
+Instead of marinating it, I cook it, make the sauce, and combine the two into a flavorful dish.

 When done, salmon changes from glossy and translucent to matte.
 Its color becomes paler.
 When you gently press the thickest part of the fillet with a fork, it should flake easily.